 Phil MeekinView Profile

-Good credit management is important for you as an individual and your business.
+Good credit card management is important for you as an individual and your business.
 Any late payments and mismanagement can affect your credit rating.

 Check bills and credit score regularly

 Keeping on top of your bills and your credit score every month at least will be a great advantage for you.
-This way you can keep an eye on any activity and pull up anything suspicious immediately.
+This way, you can keep an eye on any activity and pull up anything suspicious immediately.
 If there is suspicious activity on your credit card statements, then you should inform your provider as soon as possible so it can be investigated and removed.

 Pay off in full each month

 One of the best ways to deal with your credit card is to make sure you pay at least the minimum payment each month.
-For example, if your minimum monthly repayment cost is £12, as required by your credit card provider, you should pay at least £12 a month.
+For example, if your minimum monthly repayment is £12, as required by your credit card provider, you should pay at least £12 a month.

 Pay on time to avoid late fees

-Keep within the limit given to you
+Keep within your limit

 Don’t use cash withdrawals